nielsenjared/nielsenjared.github.io/content/blog/algorithm-combinations/index.md

 }
 ```

 Within our `combinations` function, we first declare our `combos` array and our `head` and `tails` variables.
-We then run through series of conditionals to check edge cases.
+We then run through a series of conditionals to check edge cases.
 The first checks if `k` is greater than `n` or less than `1` and if it validates, returns an empty array.
 The second checks if `k` is equal to the length of `n` and returns `n` within an array.
 The last conditional checks if `k` is equal to `1` and, if it validates, runs a loop that pushes each element of `n` into its own array.

 If none of the conditionals validate, we enter the first `for` loop

 TODO

-Note the conditions of our `for` loop:

-* We start counting at 0

-* We count up to the length of our array - `k`, the TODO, plus 1.

-* We increment by 1 in each iteration.

-Why are we counting up to `n.length - k + 1`?
+With each iteration of the loop, we slice out a `head`.
+So, on the first iteration, we slice `[1]`, on the second, `[2]`, and so on.

+We then recursively call our `combinations` function, passing it the remainder of the array, `n.slice(i + 1)` and `k -1`.
+We then store this in the variable `tails`.

+In each recursive call, we continually slice the `head` off the array and pass the remainder of the array to the `combinations` function.

+When our base case is met, `k === 1`, TODO and we return `combos`.
+We then move down the call stack and pick up where we left off with the previous call to `combinations` and enter the nested `for` loop.
+Now we iterate over the length of `tails`,

 TODO